robertshum/mt-fuji-2023/README.md

 - [`svelte.config.js`](./svelte.config.js)
   Defines `paths.base` for deployment.
   Uses `adapter-static` currently to produce static pages that can be uploaded anywhere.
 Adjust it for your needs.

+## Github Pages Instructions
+To use github pages go to [Settings/Pages](settings/pages) and set the **Build and Deployment** source to *Github Actions*.
+Now you can push new versions to this repository to trigger an automatic build and deployment action to be hosted on github pages.
+A deployment can also be triggered manually on the [Deployment Action page](./actions/workflows/deploy.yml)